 How your songs reach listeners depends on how you put yourself forward

 You shouldn’t expect algorithms to do your job for you: getting your tracks out there takes effort!
 In addition to promoting your music, it’s important to showcase yourself.
 If your message and aesthetics aren’t unique, you’ll lose an opportunity to gain a new fan.
-Even if your tracks don’t have music videos, creating a 6-second looping video “Canvas” can help showcase who you are, and provide an entertaining form of content for listeners on streaming services.
+Even if your tracks don’t have music videos, creating a 3-second to 8-second looping video “Canvas” can help showcase who you are, and provide an entertaining form of content for listeners on streaming services.
 You can have a look at our article explaining how to create one.

 Below, we describe more actions you can take on your own to gain new fans and increase your streams.
 Let’s start with the first step: certify your artist profile with Spotify for Artists.

 2. How to make a Spotify artist account?